 Copper River Salmon is great product, having that great wild salmon flavor and is higher in Omega 3s that the farm raised product.

-One night we were taking a break from grilling, making some Kung Pao Scallops and I had a little salmon, so I added that to the dish and really liked it.
-The next day, I was at the market and found some beautiful wild Copper River Salmon.
-So, I thought I would give grilled salmon with a Kung Pao glaze a shot, it came out very nicely and is a great dish when you are looking for something different to do with salmon filets or steaks.
+I was at the market and found some beautiful wild Copper River Salmon.
+I thought I would give grilled salmon with an exotic Kung Pao glaze a shot It was delicious and is a great dish when you are looking for something different to do with salmon filets or steaks.
 This dish will be great for entertaining with a large piece or whole filet of salmon on a buffet!

 The salmon is definitely grilled on this but the sauce is a sauté or wok creation.

 Marinate your salmon for 1 to 2 hours.

 2 tablespoons Sherry

 1 teaspoon soy sauce

 1 teaspoon fresh ginger minced

 Marinate your salmon for 1 to 2 hours.
 After marinating, reserve the marinade to spoon over the salmon on the grill.

 During that marinating time, slice your vegetables for the garnish and measure out your sauce ingredients.